BatekPetr/ParkingSpotDetector/ReadMe.md

       `python -m pythonProject.images_stitch_and_detect`
     - optionally specify which scenario to use with `--img` parameter: <br>
       `python -m pythonProject.images_stitch_and_detect --img "../imgs/testing/night_demo_3"`

+## How to run with real camera
+This tutorial is not very detailed for now because a user would need a complete setup with a camera.
+Script [cam_stitch_and_detect.py](./pythonProject/cam_stitch_and_detect.py) was prepared to run a live camera scan, stitching and detections.
+Set-up of environment variables for EZVIZ camera nas user account is necessary.

 ## Used HW and SW
 * EZVIZ Camera: